 As part of her studio experiments, Iverson developed the image transfer for glass process, an innovative technique which uses principles from lithography to create a print composed entirely of sheet glass and glass powder.
 She has subsequently continued to develop this process in her own work, and to teach it at many studios in the US and around the world.
 Her interest in family history has also encouraged her to continue her experiments with glass; her grandfather was a research chemist specializing in glass who helped develop bullet proof glass, mirrored glass, and float glass.
 This scientific tradition has influenced her approach to her experiments; although her research may lead her in tangential directions, it is always grounded in methodical documentation.
 Read more here

 Currently she is exploring incorporating film within her work, while continuing her experiments with printmaking, glass and found objects.
-She now resides with her husband Jeremy Scidmore in Lyle, Washington where they maintain their studio and teach classes in glass and printmaking.
+She now resides with her husband Jeremy Scidmore in Dallas/Fort Worth where they maintain their studio and teach classes in glass and printmaking.